 Sometimes, a tooth may be too badly damaged to save as a result of dental decay or gum disease, or of an injury to the tooth.
-In these cases, the tooth must be extracted.
+In these cases, the tooth will likely need to be extracted.

 The Extraction Procedure

-Today, tooth extractions are far less painful than ever before, thanks to the use of anesthetics and sedatives.
+Today, tooth extractions should be less painful than before thanks to the use of anesthetics and sedatives.

 Before a tooth is extracted, the area surrounding the tooth is numbed with a topical/and or injectable anesthetic for patient comfort.